Rare 50p coins in circulation

-Opportunists will leap at anything, and the 50p coin is no different, with a horde of opportunists hopping onto sites such as eBay trying to sell their coins for silly prices in the hopes of conning a clueless few.
-A quick search on eBay and you’ll discover all sorts of common 50p coins listed for hundreds of pounds.
+Opportunists will leap at anything, and the 50p coin is no different, with a horde of opportunists hopping onto sites such as eBay trying to sell their Beatrix Potter 50p coins for silly prices in the hopes of conning a clueless few.
+A quick search on eBay and you’ll discover all sorts of common Olympic 50p coins or maybe the Battle of Hasting 50p listed for hundreds of pounds.
 Take a closer look at these coins and their completed and sold listings, and you’ll see that most of them don’t sell.

 Generally, the rarer the 50p coin, the more valuable it’s likely to be.
 Brilliant Uncirculated or proofs finishes also tend to be more limited and therefore worth more, although this isn’t always the case.

 Try our free coin valuation tool perfect for finding the value of coins like the Peter Rabbit Coin.